 Space discoveries that will blow your mind

-The size of the universe is hard to fathom, and it’s expanding even faster than scientists originally thought.
-While humans will never map out the entirety of space, that doesn’t stop them from exploring it.
+The size of the universe is hard to fathom, and it's expanding even faster than scientists originally thought.
+While humans will likely never map out the entirety of space, that doesn't stop them from exploring it.

 You may also like: History of famous firsts in space

-An expolanet with a mass almost three times that of Earth was discovered in 2017 by A. Suárez Mascareño and her team with the HARPS-N spectrograph on the Telescopio Nazionale Galileo off the coast of Spain.
-This "super-Earth" is located 21 light-years away and orbits its M dwarf star in only two weeks.
+An exoplanet with a mass almost three times that of Earth was discovered in 2017 by A. Suárez Mascareño and her team with the HARPS-N spectrograph on the Telescopio Nazionale Galileo off the coast of Spain.
+This "super-Earth" is 21 light-years away and orbits its M dwarf star in only two weeks.
 Scientists have their eyes set on these common planet types as a possibility for life.

 NASA's Dawn mission in 2015 found a single volcano-esque mountain near the equator of the dwarf planet Ceres.
-NASA reported that the mountain, named Ahuna Mons, likely formed as a cryovolcano that releases frigid, salty water sometimes mixed with mud instead of molten rock, like an Earth volcano.
+NASA reported that the mountain, named Ahuna Mons, likely formed as a cryovolcano that releases frigid, salty water—sometimes mixed with mud instead of molten rock, like an Earth volcano.

-Potentially habitable planet
+Potentially habitable planets

 In 2017, an exoplanet about the size of Earth, Ross 128b, was discovered by Xavier Bonfils of the Institute of Planetology and Astrophysics of Grenoble and the University of Grenoble Alpes in France.
 This could be the closest planet to our solar system that is potentially habitable.